ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 * keyboard
 * mouse

-When the bulleted list appears within the context of other copy, (unless it's a straight list like the previous example) add periods, even if the bullets are sentence fragments.
+When the bulleted list appears within the context of other copy, (unless it is a straight list like the previous example) add periods, even if the bullets are sentence fragments.
 Part of the reason behind this is that each bullet is said to complete the original sentence.

 In some cases where the bullets are appearing independently, such as in a poster or a homepage promotion, they do not need periods.